silvere-djam/academia-apps/README.md

 # academia-apps

 The purpose of this project named Academia is to provide to african developing countries an application able to managed academic institutions globally.
+This application is based on a microservice architecture and is built using Spring Cloud.
+It consists of the following modules :